-Exploring Pumapungo Ruins
+Exploring Pumapungo in Cuenca

 Nestled on the outskirts of Cuenca, Ecuador, the Pumapungo ruins stand as a testament to the rich cultural heritage of the region.
 For centuries, these ruins have been a silent witness to the rise and fall of powerful civilizations.
 Today, they offer both a glimpse into the past and a glimpse into the advanced engineering, agricultural practices, and spiritual life of the Andean peoples.
 Let’s dive into the fascinating history and archaeology of Pumapungo, a site that tells stories of both Incan dominance and pre-Incan traditions.